Netflix/metaflow-docs/docs/v/r/getting-started/install.md

 ## MacOS/Linux

-Metaflow is available as an R package for MacOS and Linux.
+Metaflow is available as an R package for macOS and Linux.
 You can get it from our [GitHub repository](https://github.com/Netflix/metaflow) \(or very soon from CRAN\):

 ```r
 devtools::install_github("Netflix/metaflow", subdir="R")